abhinavrau/product-onboarding-agent/README.md

 # Product Onboarding Agent

-Demo Sales agent for a Point of Sales (POS) company using the Google Agent Development Kit (ADK).
+Demo Sales agent for a Point of Sales (POS) company using the [Google Agent Development Kit (ADK)](https://google.github.io/adk-docs/).

 ## Goals
-- Showcase the art of the possible of an AI agent helping a small business owner select a POS system using multimodal capability.
+- Showcase the art of the possible of an AI agent helping a small business owner select a Point of Sale system using multimodal capability.

 ![](vision.png)
 ## Prerequisites